Return To Wind River

 There's a spot I know a mile or so from camp and I'm anxious to see if it still produces.

 We land a couple.
 Satisfied and thoroughly exhausted we head back for a quick dinner before sacking out for the night.
 As if on cue, the sun paints the mountains gold, then amber then burnt orange and finally pink before bidding goodnight in dramatic fashion to our first day.

 Sore bodies make for restless sleep, but we're up with the warming sun.
 Finishing a hasty breakfast the fishing gear is gathered for the day's outing.
 Today we're exploring four miles of new contours and blue lines on the topo and the expectations are high.

 The map shows the lake feeds out into a river system feeding another smaller lake and another and another.
-We head out, finding water brimming with with small waterfalls, bubbling riffles and deep pockets.
+We head out, finding runs brimming with small waterfalls, bubbling riffles and deep pockets.
 It all looks fishy and it is.

 We spread out, working different runs and holes with dry flies and small streamers, catching our fill of bright, hard-fighting cutties and bows.
 Each returned with a splashy farewell.
 After working down about four miles, we turn and fish our way back up.
 Despite the bright day and clear water we manage to land a few dozen fish.